 Where is Tim Flowers now?

-An English Premier League winner with Blackburn Rovers, Tim Flowers retired from playing in 2003 after securing promotion to the Premier League with his final club Leicester City.
+An English Premier League winner with Blackburn Rovers, Tim Flowers retired from playing in 2003 after securing promotion from the Championship with Leicester City.

 Flowers was then appointed goalkeeper coach at Northampton Town and stayed there for just over two years before briefly joining Kidderminster Harriers in 2014 as first team coach.